Rehabilitation of Historic Jefferson College into MDAH Interpretive Center and Field School

-Historic Jefferson College is currently closed to visitors during MDAH’s restoration of eight buildings on the campus for an interpretive center.
+Historic Jefferson College is the birthplace of Mississippi’s statehood in 1817.
+Established in 1802, the school was the first institution of higher learning chartered in the Mississippi Territory.
+It is currently closed to visitors during MDAH’s rehabilitation of the eight buildings on campus for use as an interpretive center and preservation field school.
 The center will share pivotal stories in American history with a focus on cotton, slavery, the Civil War, and Reconstruction.
 The campus will also serve as a historic preservation field school, where students from across the country can gain hands-on experience in preservation trades.

 As governor of the Mississippi Territory, William C. C. Claiborne proposed that an institution of higher learning be established.
 In 1802, at its first meeting, the Mississippi Territorial General Assembly approved a bill to construct Jefferson College in Washington, Mississippi.
 The college was named in honor of Thomas Jefferson, then president of the United States.
 William Dunbar, noted scientist and early explorer of the Louisiana Purchase, was a member of the college’s first board of trustees, and Governor Claiborne served as president.